BernieSumption/learn-shaders/app/assets/chapter/hello-shaders/hello-shaders.md

-# Tutorial 1: hello shaders
+# Hello Shaders

 Hello, and welcome to LearnShaders.com!
 This series of tutorials will gradually introduce you to shaders, and teach you how to use them to make interactive web animations.

-In this first tutorial you'll be introduced to some core features of the GLSL language and build an interactive toy that you can share with the world.
+In this first chapter you'll be introduced to some core features of the GLSL language and build an interactive toy that you can share with the world.

 ## Your first shader